 Skip to Content

-Other common ethical reasons to keep some or all of a tenant’s security deposit include cleaning costs, unpaid bills, and in some cases, a broken lease or nonpayment of rent.
-Having said that, some states do not allow landlords to withhold security deposit funds to cover unpaid fines or late fees, and so again, make certain to learn the regulations in your location.
+Other reasons to ethically retain a tenant’s security deposit include cleaning costs, unpaid bills, and at times, a broken lease or nonpayment of rent.
+However, some states restrict landlords from using security deposit funds for unpaid fines or late fees, so always be aware of your local regulations.

-When the time comes that your tenant moves out, you will need to firmly decide how much of their security deposit will be refunded.
-If the terms of the lease have been met in full, the landlord’s charge is to return the entire refundable amount of the security deposit to the tenant.
-This refund must be given back within a clear timeframe in many states, usually within 30 days or less.
-If you choose to withhold any portion of the security deposit, it is important to include an itemized list of the repairs that were paid for with the funds.
+After your tenant vacates, you need to determine how much of their security deposit will be returned.
+The landlord must return the entire refundable security deposit if the lease terms are fully met.
+Most states mandate that the refund be issued within a particular timeframe, often within 30 days or less.
+When withholding a portion of the security deposit, it is essential to include an itemized list of repairs paid for with the funds.

 We are pledged to the letter and spirit of U.S. policy for the achievement of equal housing opportunity throughout the Nation.
 See Equal Housing Opportunity Statement for more information.